wix-incubator/wixmedia-python/README.md

 Wix Media Python SDK
 ====================

+Wix Media Platform is a collection of APIs for image, audio, and video files, and services for storing, serving, uploading, and managing those files.

+In addition to this basic functionality, Wix Media Platform includes the following components:
+* Image Services give you powerful REST APIs that enable you to manipulate images hosted on Wix Media Platform on the fly.
+* Video Services let you host, transcode, and serve video seamlessly across any Internet-enabled device.
+* Audio Services enable you to upload professional audio files, which are automatically transcoded into web-friendly formats.
+* Dashboard provides the ability to upload and organize media, view statistics about media serving, and produce ready-to-use code snippets.
+* SDKs include client- and server-side libraries.

-The Wix Media Services are a collection of tools for handling online media files, such as images, audio and video.
+The Wix Media Platform are a collection of tools for handling online media files, such as images, audio and video.
 The services include storage, serving, uploading, transcoding and processing, client-side widgets and SDKs, user-repository metadata and media-collections.

 Result of processing media files, such as resized images, encoded audio or transcoded video, are stored in Google Cloud Storage.

 This package is a Python wrapper for vaious RESTful API, which allows you to upload media files and perform manipulations on them.